odetundeolumide/Statistical-Modelling/README.md

 * Logistic Regression

 ### Data Wrangling
-Line 42 - 145 : Wrangling of the dataset to create tibbles and varaibles used
+42 - 145 : Wrangling of the dataset to create tibbles and variables used
-through ou the program
+to fit models

+### Linear Regression
+146 - 243: Fit simple linear regression model using log of mean salary as
+function of year

+### Possion model
+247 - 344 : Fit poisson model to predict number of runs ade by a player
+using a number of predcitor variables selected.

+### Lasso Regression